 Unlocking the Chest: exploring more records for family history, in conjunction with Canterbury Cathedral Archives and Library

-Discover the exciting benefits of research among the parish collection – or “parish chest” – in which the activities of your ancestors’ lives were recorded for centuries, and explore some sources of information for research into World War I family history at this family history study day in conjunction with Canterbury Cathedral Archives and Library.
+On Monday 5th March 2018 discover the exciting benefits of research among the parish collection – or “parish chest” – in which the activities of your ancestors’ lives were recorded for centuries, and explore some sources of information for research into World War I family history at this family history study day in conjunction with Canterbury Cathedral Archives and Library.